-Bike along the Charleston Battery, soak up the sun and watch fiddler crabs play in tide pools at the beach, explore the history and charm by horse-drawn carriage, pick up a hand-woven sweetgrass basket at the Charleston City Market or shuck oysters at the Lowcountry Oyster Festival - Charleston is brimming with family fun and a rich, diverse history just waiting to be explored.
-Palmetto trees pioneer your way to the coast and Spanish moss-draped oaks arbor a path to elegant plantation homes.
-Downtown Charleston is dressed in ornate ironwork, grand antebellum dwellings, cobblestone streets and flickering copper lanterns.
-It also has a thriving music and art scene, warm hospitality, world-class dining, historic landmarks, unbelievable shopping and waterfront views.
-The Barrier Islands offer whichever you desire, peace and seclusion or fun outdoor adventures and great restaurants.
-With so many ways to explore, sites to see and things to do there is something to be enjoyed by people of all ages.
+Bike along the Charleston Battery, soak up the sun and watch fiddler crabs play in tide pools at the beach.
+Explore the history and charm of a horse-drawn carriage.
+Pick up a hand-woven sweetgrass basket at the Charleston City Market or shuck oysters at the Lowcountry Oyster Festival - Charleston is brimming with family fun and a rich, diverse history just waiting to be explored.
+Downtown Charleston finds ornate ironwork, grand antebellum dwellings, cobblestone streets, and flickering copper lanterns.
+It also has a thriving music and art scene, warm hospitality, world-class dining, historic landmarks, unbelievable shopping, and waterfront views.
+The Barrier Islands offer whichever you desire, peace and seclusion, or fun outdoor adventures and great restaurants.
+There are so many ways to explore Charleston, sites to see and things to do there is something to be enjoyed by people of all ages.

-For younger crowds that enjoy more vigorous activities there's paddle boarding, kayaking or canoeing Shem Creek, flyboarding using a water jet-pack with Hydrofly Watersports, paintball, golfing, surfing, inshore/offshore fishing, biking through downtown Charleston and a vibrant nightlife at one of many Charleston bars and clubs.
-If food and beverage bring you joy try a brewery, winery or distillery tours with Crafted Travel or a local food event like the Food Truck Festival with live music and more than 30 food trucks and 20 craft vendors or the Charleston Wine + Food Festival, a five-day event that includes exclusive dinners, wine tastings, workshops, excursions, and seminars.
+For younger crowds, enjoy more vigorous activities like paddleboarding, kayaking or canoeing Shem Creek, flyboarding using a water jet-pack with Hydrofly Watersports, paintball, golfing, surfing, inshore/offshore fishing, biking through downtown Charleston.
+Vibrant nightlife at one of many Charleston bars and clubs.
+If food and beverage bring you joy, try a brewery, winery, or distillery tour or a local food event with live music and more than 30 food trucks and 20 craft vendors or the Charleston Wine + Food Festival.
+This five-day event includes exclusive dinners, wine tastings, workshops, excursions, and seminars.

-If finding the perfect family-friendly attractions are on your list, try these amazing options: the South Carolina Aquarium, Children's Museum of the Lowcounty, a beautiful day at the beach, Wild Blue Ropes Adventure Park where your family can navigate obstacles on a thrilling rope course, a zip line canopy tour at Charleston Zip Line Adventures, or waterparks, playgrounds, climbing walls, camping and fishing at several Charleston County Parks.
-There are also numerous interactive family-friendly options such as: trying to solve puzzles and decipher clues in order to escape a room in less than 60 minutes at Escape in 60, being a part of mystery theater at the Black Fedora Comedy Mystery Theatre where volunteer actors from the audience are given scripts and become a part of the performance, trying an interactive scavenger hunt with Urban Adventure Quest that's played on your cell phones and has your family running all over the city in a race to find the answers to the clues that pop up on your phone, catching a ballgame, watching the Charleston River Dogs, a minor league baseball team and a visit to the charming and historical Dock Street Theater to catch a family-friendly musical or play.
+Are these perfect family-friendly attractions on your list?
+The South Carolina Aquarium, Children's Museum of the Lowcountry, a beautiful day at the beach, Wild Blue Ropes Adventure Park where your family can navigate obstacles on a thrilling rope course, a zip line canopy tour at Charleston Zip Line Adventures, or waterparks, playgrounds, climbing walls, camping and fishing at several Charleston County Parks.
+There are also numerous interactive family-friendly options, such as trying to solve puzzles and decipher clues to escape a room in less than 60 minutes at Escape in 60.
+Finding the perfect family-friendly attractions, the South Carolina Aquarium, Children's Museum of the Lowcountry, a beautiful day at the beach, Wild Blue Ropes Adventure Park where your family can navigate obstacles on a thrilling rope course, a zip line canopy tour at Charleston Zip Line Adventures, or waterparks, playgrounds, climbing walls, camping and fishing at several Charleston County Parks.
+An interactive scavenger hunt with Urban Adventure Quest that's played on your cell phones and has your family running all over the city in a race to find the answers to the clues that pop up on your phone.
+Catching a ballgame, watching the Charleston River Dogs, a minor league baseball team, and a visit to the charming and historic Dock Street Theater to find a family-friendly musical or play.

 Get assistance to find a hotel for your group.